 In very special cases, an applicant who does not meet the criteria outlined in this section may be granted a presidential exception.
 If a potential for success in college despite weakness in certain areas is shown through a substantial counterbalancing strength, an applicant can be considered for this category that allows for only a limited number of students.
-See the Director of Admissions for more information.
+See the Director of Admissions & Registrar for more information.

-Addressing College Preparatory Curriculum Deficiencies of Freshman Applicants for Transfer Programs
+Addressing Required High School Curriculum Deficiencies of Freshman Applicants for Transfer Programs

-The college preparatory curriculum taken in high school must have contained:
+The required high school curriculum taken in high school must have contained:

-- English four units that have as their emphasis grammar and usage, literature and advanced composition skills - Mathematics four units with two courses in algebra, one in geometry and a fourth in an advanced mathematics area - Social Science three units with emphasis on American history, world history and economics and government - Science three units with emphasis in physical science including two lab courses in biology, chemistry or physics, - Foreign Language two sequential units
+- English four units that have as their emphasis grammar and usage, literature and advanced composition skills - Mathematics four units with two courses in algebra, one in geometry and a fourth in an advanced mathematics area - Social Science three units with emphasis on American history, world history and economics and government - Science four units with one unit in physical science or physics, one unit in biology, one unit in chemistry, earth science or environmental science and one additional unit of lab sciences. - Foreign Language two sequential units

-Students who are admitted with CPC deficiencies are required to make up those deficiencies in the manner prescribed by the University System of Georgia, which could include COMPASS testing as well as additional credit courses in specific subject areas that will not count toward graduation.
-For more detailed information about CPC deficiency makeup work and other academic rules and regulations, please see the General Academic Information portion of this document.
+Students who are admitted with RHSC deficiencies are required to make up those deficiencies in the manner prescribed by the University System of Georgia, which could include COMPASS testing as well as additional credit courses in specific subject areas that will not count toward graduation.
+For more detailed information about RHSC deficiency makeup work and other academic rules and regulations, please see the General Academic Information portion of this document.

-Freshman Applicants With Outstanding Test Scores
+Freshman Applicants with Outstanding Test Scores

 Those who demonstrate very high academic ability by scoring within the top 5 percent of national college-bound SAT I or ACT test takers may be admitted without meeting other admissions criteria.
-College preparatory curriculum deficiencies in areas other than English and mathematics must be satisfied.
+Required high school curriculum deficiencies in areas other than English and mathematics must be satisfied.